vazco/uniforms/docs/uth-autofield-algorithm.md

 ## Overriding `AutoField`

-To make it possible, all `AutoFields` created with the `createAutoField` are configurable.
-To adjust the components, use the React context available in `AutoField.componentDetectorContext`.
-You can use it as often as needed - in most apps once will be enough.
+If you want to alter the default behavior of `AutoField` and render a different component based on the props, you can do it using the React context available in `AutoField.componentDetectorContext`.
+You can use it as often as needed - once will be enough in most apps.
 Example:

 ```tsx
 <AutoField.componentDetectorContext.Provider value={(props, uniforms) => /* ... */}>